 You will need a good sized baking sheet that can take a 30cm diameter circle of meringue, lined with parchment paper.

 6 Egg whites.
-(Pref free range) at room temp
+(Preferably free range) at room temp

 300g Caster Sugar